K-2SO

-K-2SO (also referred to as K2 or Kaytoo-Esso) is a droid character in the Star Wars franchise, first appearing in the 2016 film Rogue One.
+K-2SO (also referred to as K2 or Kay-Tuesso) is a droid character in the Star Wars franchise, first appearing in the film Rogue One (2016), and reappearing in the second season of Andor (2025).
 He is a CGI character voiced and portrayed through motion capture by Alan Tudyk.
-In the film, K-2SO is a reprogrammed Imperial security droid and the co-pilot of Cassian Andor.
+K-2SO is a reprogrammed Imperial security droid and the co-pilot of Cassian Andor.

 Character

 Development

 K-2SO was part of the initial line-up of spies in John Knoll's pitch for Rogue One, as an Imperial protocol droid.
 Designs for the character's look focused on giving him both a unique silhouette as well as keeping him in tune with the Imperial aesthetic from A New Hope.
 References of Imperial designs were used, and the character's chest plate draws on the armor of an AT-AT commander in The Empire Strikes Back.
 Unused designs by Ralph McQuarrie for droids and stormtrooper helmets would influence his eventual head shape.
-Originally designed as a "black protocol droid", further story development and drafts that "accentuated" his ties to the Empire turned K-2SO into an Imperial security droid.
-His laid back personality became a "visually amusing" contrast to his "towering, monolithic form".
-Director Gareth Edwards wanted K-2SO to be "appealing" despite his figure, and designs continued to reflect elements of his personality with his form; his stoop is one example, showing his "casual kind of personality".
+Originally designed as a "black protocol droid," further story development and drafts that "accentuated" his ties to the Empire turned K-2SO into an Imperial security droid.
+His laid back personality became a "visually amusing" contrast to his "towering, monolithic form."
+Director Gareth Edwards wanted K-2SO to be "appealing" despite his figure, and designs continued to reflect elements of his personality with his form; his stoop is one example, showing his "casual kind of personality."